kymmt90/hatenablog/README.md

 ### Get OAuth keys and tokens

-You need to set up OAuth 1.0a keys and tokens before using the gem.
+You need to set up OAuth 1.0a keys and tokens before using this gem.

 #### 1. Get consumer key and consumer key secret